pachyderm/docs-content/2.4.x/getting-started/cloud-deploy/azure.md

 Optionally open your browser and navigate to the [Console UI](http://localhost:4000).

 {{% notice tip %}}
-You can check your Pachyderm version and connection to `pachd` at any time with the following command:
+You can check your {{%productName%}} version and connection to `pachd` at any time with the following command:
    ```s
    pachctl version
    ```